(Photo above courtesy of Getty Images)

 "Fentanyl remains the single deadliest drug threat our state and nation has ever encountered, killing four Texans every day," said Governor Abbott.
 "Fentanyl is a clandestine killer, with Mexican drug cartels strategically manufacturing and distributing the drug disguised as painkillers, stimulants, anti-anxiety drugs, and even candy.

-To learn more about DPS' efforts to combat the fentanyl crisis, visit our One Pill Kills webpage.
+To learn more about DPS' efforts to combat the fentanyl crisis, visit DPS' One Pill Kills webpage.

 - Operation Lone Star Mission Expands As Biden Ends Title 42 Expulsions (Office of Governor Greg Abbott | April 8, 2022)